happyhorseskull/you-can-datamosh-on-linux/README.md

 Here are the really important variables in `do_the_mosh.py` for changing the video it creates:

+start_sec: Time the video starts on original footage's timeline.
+Footage trimmed up to start_sec

+end_sec: Time the video ends on original footage's timeline.
+Footage trimmed after end_sec

-`start_sec = 3` Time the effect starts on the original video's timeline.
-The final video can be much longer.
+start_effect_sec: Time the effect starts on the trimmed footage's timeline.

-`end_sec = 6` Time the effect ends on the original video's timeline.
+end_effect_sec: Time the effect ends on the trimmed footage's timeline.

-`output_length = 60` How long the final video will be in seconds

-`repeat_p_frames = 15` How many times a p-frame is repeated during the datamosh

-#
-##### ffmpeg

-If you don't have ffmpeg already you can find instructions for getting it here: http://ffmpeg.org/download.html

-ffmpeg makes it super easy to trim a video:

-`$ ffmpeg -v error -i [original video file name].mp4 -ss 30 -to 10 [new video file name].mp4`

-`-ss` says to start copying the original video at 0:30 seconds and `-t` is when to stop recording which means the new shorter video is a copy of 0:30 through 0:40 of the original video.
+repeat_p_frames: If this is set to 0 the result will only contain i-frames.
+Possibly only a single i-frame.

 #